printial/better-reddit-shortcuts/README.md

 ## Current Issues

-- Currently only works on old reddit with RES installed
+- Currently only works on old reddit
 - Submenu css needs fixing to prevent overlapping
 - Submenu management needs to be less complicated